Reading sports betting odds can seem complicated at first glance.

 How to read decimal odds

 Decimal odds are the easiest odds type to interpret.
 They are used by most people outside of America, most notably Europe.
-Decimal odds are also the easiest odds type to convert to an implied win percentage.
+The Decimal format are also the easiest odds type to convert to an implied win percentage.

 Decimal odds tell you what your return will be given your bet amount (or “stake”).

-For example, if you bet $10 on the New York Knicks to win at decimal odds of 2.25, your return would be $22.50 if they won.
+For example, if you bet $10 on the New York Knicks to win at odds of 2.25, your return (or “total payout”) would be $22.50 if they won.

 Return does not take into account your original bet amount.
 Therefore your profit, or “to win” amount, would be $12.50 ($22.50 return – $10 wager).

 Note that the return aspect is the key difference between Decimal and American odds.
-Decimal odds tell you your return, while American odds tell you your “to win” amount.
+The Decimal format will tell you your return, while the American format will tell you your “to win” amount.

 How to read fractional odds

 Fractional odds are simply decimal odds represented as a fraction.
-For example, 3/1 odds are equivalent to decimal odds of 4.
+For example, 3/1 odds are the decimal equivalent of 4.

-The biggest difference between fractional odds and decimal odds is that fractional odds return the potential profit while decimal odds give the return.
+The biggest difference between fractional and decimal is that fractional tells you the potential profit while decimal tells you the return.

 Fractional odds can be read as the first number being the potential profit while the second number is the amount you will need to risk for that profit.